 When you find a fiduciary financial advisor, they’ll help you build a holistic and comprehensive financial or retirement plan.
-Investment brokers typically want to sell insurance and investments products, from which they receive a commission.
+Investment brokers typically want to sell insurance and investment products (from which they receive a commission).

-So ask yourself, if you were sick would you rather go to an independent doctor who can assess, diagnose, and treat your condition?
-Or go to one sponsored by some big pharma company who is monetarily incentivized to prescribe their latest drugs?
+So ask yourself . . .
+If you were sick, would you rather go to an independent doctor who can assess, diagnose, and treat your condition using every tool available?
+Or would you rather go to a doctor sponsored by big pharma who gets commissions to prescribe their latest drugs?

-Of course, this doesn’t mean that an insurance agent or stockbroker held to the suitability standard intentionally wants to damage your financial future or is inherently a bad person.
-It just makes it more likely they’ll act in their own interests over yours.
+Of course, this doesn’t mean that an insurance agent or stockbroker held to the suitability standard intentionally wants to damage your financial future.
+It also doesn’t mean they’re inherently a bad person.
+It just makes it more likely they’re incentivized to act in their own interests over yours.

-If a financial advisor refuses to give this to you in writing, promptly end that relationship and start looking for a new financial advisor!
+If a financial advisor refuses to acknowledge this responsibility in writing, promptly end that relationship and start looking for a new financial advisor!

 Having the following designations also means that the advisor is a fiduciary:

 - CEFEX Fiduciary Advisor Certification